dniccum/nova-phone-number/README.md

 # Laravel Nova Phone Number Field

-A Laravel Nova field to format and validate phone numbers.
+A Laravel Nova field to format using a dynamic input mask and additional phone number validation.

 **NOTE: This field utilizes [Propaganistas / Laravel-Phone package](https://github.com/Propaganistas/Laravel-Phone) for validation.**